citp/privacy-policy-historical/m/mu/mu-/mu-sigma.com.md

-> *The following text is extracted and transformed from the mu-sigma.com privacy policy that was archived on 2016-11-03.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161103103716id_/http%3A//www.mu-sigma.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the mu-sigma.com privacy policy that was archived on 2017-06-08.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170608202423id_/https%3A//www.mu-sigma.com/privacy-policy) for the most accurate reproduction.*

-# | Mu Sigma
+# Privacy Policy | Mu Sigma

 #### **PREAMBLe:**

 Mu Sigma Inc. ("Company") is engaged in the business of providing analytics services ("Services") to clients all over the world ("Clients").
 Personal information is collected by the Clients and provided as input data for the Company in order to provide the Services.
 Given the nature of the Company's business, the Company does not collect Personal Information (as defined below).

-While this Privacy Policy ("Policy") applies to all Personal Information in the Company's custody, it is specifically intended to comply with the United States – European Union ("EU") Safe Harbor Principles, thereby enabling Clients in the EU to transmit Personal Information to the Company.
+This Privacy Policy ("Policy") applies to all Personal Information in the Company's custody.
 For the purposes of this Policy, "Personal Information" means data about an identified or identifiable individual received by the Company from any Client and recorded in any form and includes Sensitive Information.
 "Sensitive Information" shall mean Personal Information specifying medical or health conditions, racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership or information specifying the sex life of the individual.

 #### **POLICY**

 #### Notice:

 Given the nature of its business, the Company does not collect Personal Information from any person.
 However, the Company may, for the purpose of rendering Services, receive Personal Information collected by Clients, including Clients in the EU.

 The Company does not disclose Personal Information to any third party except to subsidiaries and even that under obligations of confidentiality.
 The Company enters into non-disclosure agreements with all employees who may deal with Personal Information in the course of rendering Services.
 For any inquiries and complaints related to this Policy, the Company's officer identified in the Enforcement clause below may be contacted.

 #### Choice: